Database Usage (Based on Laravel Database Component)

 Db::table('users')->where('votes', '>', 100)->delete();

-If you need to empty a table, you can use the truncate method, which will delete all rows and reset the auto-increment ID to zero:
+If you need to clear a table, you can use the truncate method, which removes all rows and resets the auto-increment ID to zero:

 Db::table('users')->truncate();

-The query builder also includes some functions that can help you achieve "pessimistic locking" on select statements.
-To achieve a "shared lock" in your query, you can use the sharedLock method.
-A shared lock will prevent selected data columns from being tampered with until the transaction is committed:
+The query builder also includes some functions that help you implement "pessimistic locking" in select syntax.
+To implement a "shared lock" in your query, you can use the sharedLock method.
+A shared lock prevents the selected data columns from being tampered with until the transaction is committed:

 Db::table('users')->where('votes', '>', 100)->sharedLock()->get();

 Alternatively, you can use the lockForUpdate method.
-Using an "update" lock will prevent rows from being modified or selected by other shared locks:
+Using the "update" lock prevents rows from being modified or selected by other shared locks:

 Db::table('users')->where('votes', '>', 100)->lockForUpdate()->get();